We keep the Blue Badge Privacy Notice under review. It was last reviewed and updated in February 2021.

 - GOV.UK - the central government website which allows you to apply online

-- Government Digital Service - used for sending email and SMS notifications and for processing online payments
+- Government Digital Service - used for sending email notifications and for processing online payments

 We will also share your data with other Council services in order to protect the integrity of the Blue Badge service and to investigate any potential misuse of a Blue Badge where appropriate, including:

 We may be required or permitted, under data protection legislation, to disclose your personal data without your explicit consent, for example if we have a legal obligation to do so, such as for:

 - regulation and licensing